CoraWagner/Filter/index.md

 ![Filtered Using Equations Multiple Criteria](MultipleCriteria.png)

-The formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar **AND** have less than 110 calories per serving.
+This formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar **AND** have less than 110 calories per serving.

 ## Referenced Work
 Reduced cereal data set through [GitHub](https://github.com/CoraWagner/Filter/blob/68e98fe8761e2745150774e25eca10c4593a7398/cereal.csv).